 UNSEEN HASATT or

 The filetype keyword finds emails with attachments of the given type.
 It does this by looking at the MIME type of the attachments.
-Some systems may generate emails with attachments with the wrong or "missing" MIME types, in which case the search may unfortunately fail to find the expected emails.
+Some systems may generate emails with attachments with the wrong or "missing" MIME types, in which case the search may fail to find the expected emails.

 If you know the message id you are searching for, you can use the

-msgid keyword to find it directly.
+msgid operator to find it directly.